 The hard truth about being a full-time blogger

 Unless you’re the blogging elite of this universe, blogging can be a rough gig.
-You’ll get a lot of knock-backs, be paid little, have a few dodgy brands want to take advantage of you from time-to-time, be spammed with emails by idiots, deal with trolls and all this other stuff that’s really draining at times.
+You’ll get a lot of knock-backs, be paid little, have a few dodgy brands that want to take advantage of you from time to time, be spammed with emails by idiots, deal with trolls and all this other stuff that’s really draining at times.
 BUT if you love it, it’s totally worth it, because it’s awesome and it’s your passion!!

 Whatever doubts and fears come up, don’t let them control you.
 Just accept them, take a deep breath in and then breath them right back out and keep moving forward.
 It IS possible to be a full-time travel blogger.
 Look at me!
 I’m doing it and I’m just some random from Brisbane!

 So, what’s the real secret to becoming a full-time travel blogger?
 Mate… you just bloody do it.